hikatanguy/cv/README.md

 **Engineering Manager** @ [OVHcloud](https://www.ovhcloud.com) in Bordeaux _(January 2020 - Present)_ <br>
 *Team leader of the Network Data squad, composed of the Network Observability and the Network IPAM teams.*

-  - The *Network Observability* team has the mission to design, develop, deploy and maintain internal applications to monitor tens of thousands of network devices:
+  - The *Network Observability* team (5 to 8 engineers) has the mission to design, develop, deploy and maintain internal applications to monitor tens of thousands of network devices:
     - Metrics: 50M+ timeseries / 1M+ datapoint per second
     - Logs: 25M+ log messages per day
     - ICMP requests/packets: 18M+ packets per minute
     - Lots of more specific applications in the portfolio (alerts routing, path discovery, BUM collector, etc.)

-  - The *Network IP Management* team has the mission to design, build and maintain applications to manage (for internal and external customers) around 4.5M public IP addresses in 3 RIR (RIPE, ARIN, APNIC)
+  - The *Network IP Management (IPAM)* team (2 to 3 engineers) is in charge of managing the OVHcloud IP addresses plan and its growth.
+This team also develops every tools and backend required to allow OVHcloud squads and units to use, reserve, attribute and release IP addresses.
+She is also in close relation with the external IP providers (RIPE, ARIN, APNIC).

   - Point of contact for other teams and PU about Network observability and IP related topics
   - Follow-up on projects and program, estimation of required workload, planification
   - Creation of rolling roadmaps with Program managers support over 12 months
   - Agile methodology implementation and animation: sprint planning, daily, sprint review, retrospective, etc.

+  Notable projects (leading, not writing code):
+   - Build a MAC addresses collector at scale and processing pipeline to help operational teams locate servers in a big VXLAN network (Kotlin/Kubernetes/S3/Dremio)
+   - SNMP/API/Telemetry distributed metrics polling at scale (java)
+   - Implement a workflow processing tool to filter and route alerts from any source (our applications) towards many outputs (kafka, API, Opsgenie, etc.)
+   - Maintain and improve an ICMP Scanner application created by the team: end-to-end monitoring system sending ICMP packets towards +4 millions IPs every 15s and processing the result
+   - Build a complete application with GO workers deployed on network devices to discover and graph every network paths (ECMP compatible) between two servers in the OVHcloud infrastructure (worldwide)
 <br><br>

 **Network Engineer** @ [OVHcloud](https://www.ovhcloud.com) in Bordeaux _(Mars 2018 - January 2020)_ <br>